LMS Jubilee Class 5690 Leander: Preservation

-Rescued by Brian Oliver in May 1972, it was restored by the Leander Locomotive Society at Derby and later kept at the Dinting Railway Museum, Glossop.
+Rescued in May 1972, it was restored by the Leander Locomotive Society at Derby and later kept at the Dinting Railway Museum, Glossop.
 After later purchase by and running on the Severn Valley Railway, Leander was sold to Dr Peter Beet, and restored to running condition on the East Lancashire Railway in LMS Crimson Lake livery.
 As of 2008, Leander was owned by Chris Beet (Engineering and Rail Operations Manager, National Railway Museum) and operated by the West Coast Railway Company from their Carnforth MPD base.

 In 2008, Leander provided motive power for the Scarborough Spa Express heritage service.
 It also spent October at the Great Central Railway "Steam Railway" gala, alongside Britannia Class No. 70013 Oliver Cromwell and LNER Peppercorn Class A1 No. 60163 Tornado.

 In September 2010, Leander visited the Severn Valley Railway (SVR) for their 40th anniversary Autumn steam gala alongside fellow visiting locomotives and former Severn Valley based engines 2251 Class No. 3205, No. 3717 City of Truro, 4575 Class No. 5542 and West Country Class No. 34070 Manston.
 Leander departed from the SVR at the beginning of October hauling the Severn Valley Limited to Blackpool North one way only as the locomotive was en route to the East Lancashire Railway for a few weeks stay during their Autumn Steam Gala.
 Shortly afterwards, Leander returned to Carnforth and mainline operation.

 In April 2012, Leander was withdrawn early for overhaul due to its poor condition.
 Chris Beet managed the overhaul, assisted by the team at West Coast Railway Company from their Carnforth MPD base.
 It returned to operation in October 2014, painted in BR Lined Black, the livery that it carried between 12 April 1949 and 15 November 1952, and which was also carried by 46 other members of the class from August 1948.

-Its first revenue earning run was to be over Shap Summit to Carlisle and back along the Settle–Carlisle line on 24 January, but it failed its FTR exam so its first revenue earning run was over Shap Summit to Carlisle, Newcastle upon Tyne, York, Manchester and Preston on 7 March 2015.
+Leanders first revenue earning run was to be on 24 January 2015 when it was to double head with 45407 The Lancashire Fusilier at the head of Railway Touring Company's Winter Cumbrian Mountain Express which would run from Manchester Victoria over Shap Summit to Carlisle and back along the Settle-Carlisle line, however it failed its FTR exam.
+As a result its first revenue earning run was RTC's Hadrian which ran from Preston over Shap Summit to Carlisle and then back to Preston via Haltwhistle, Darlington, York and Manchester on 7 March 2015.
+She double headed with 45407 for the trip acting as train engine to the black 5.